tarantool/queue/README.md

 The queue name must be alphanumeric and be up to 32 characters long.

-The queue type must be "fifo", "fifottl", "utube", or "utubettl".
+The queue type must be 'fifo', 'fifottl', 'utube', or 'utubettl'.

 The options, if specified, must be one or more of the options described above